The greatest show unearthed!

 - Eyes Do Not Belong There: Eyeclops, in addition to having a single eye on each of his two heads, has five more in his chest and arms.

 - Fake Difficulty: On occasion, enemies can hurt you even if they aren't onscreen, making it look like you're taking damage from nowhere.
+It's also impossible to prevent some of the bosses's attacks from hitting you.

 - Pixel Hunt: When you encounter a swarm of bats in the Haunted House stage, only one will actually attack you, but figuring out which one is nearly impossible.
 The same applies to Junior/Deaddy's barf attack.